A World of Mulled Wine Awaits

 High-Level Tips for High-Level Tipple

 The first and most important rule is to select good quality ingredients.
+Whether you’re making mulled white wine or mulled red wine the same rule applies.
 If you wouldn’t drink the bottle of wine on its own there is no reason to believe that the addition of other ingredients is going to improve the drinking experience.
 It doesn’t have to be the most expensive one you can find, a good mid-range bottle will work well.
 The right wine will have a robust body that can hold its own against the spices certain recipes call for, smooth tannin’s and a ripe berry palette.

 Tannins are those things in wines (and tea) that make your tongue stick to your palate like all the moisture has been sucked out of the air

-All the recipes call for one bottle of wine and make 4 to 6 servings.
-Place your red wine in a thick-based saucepan and turn your burner on to medium heat.
+All the recipes call for one bottle of wine (most red, except for the mulled white wine recipe) and make 4 to 6 servings.
+Place your wine in a thick-based saucepan and turn your burner on to medium heat.
 Add the ingredients specified in each recipe and bring to a slow simmer.
 Once the sugar has melted remove the saucepan from the heat, then strain out the fruits and spices and serve.
 Yum!

 The trick when making the mulled wine is not to allow the wine to boil as this will create bitterness which you don’t want.
 Also, all the magic will disappear as alcohol has a lower boiling point than water, so you want to warm the wine slowly.